Skip to Content

 Whiskey tasting at Leiper’s Fork

 A visit to Leiper’s Fork feels like a step back in time to the late 1800s—1897, to be specific.
 That’s when the Bottled-in-Bond Act was passed, which set strict standards that assured consumers that their whiskey was pure.
 Leiper’s Fork’s Bottled in Bond products are handmade and small batch, which is a badge of honor for them.
-They even use corn grown on the owner’s own farm.
+They even use corn grown on the owner’s farm.

-The highlight of the tour is the tasting that takes place in a 200-year-old cabin (can you tell history and authenticity is a theme here?)
-We got to try three types—bourbon, rye, and Tennessee whiskey.
+A tour of their facility in Franklin takes visitors through the production and unique process.
+You also get to see their 500-gallon, custom-built Scottish pot still.
+The highlight of the tour is the tasting that takes place in a 200-year-old cabin (can you tell history and authenticity are themes here?)
+We tried three types—bourbon, rye, and Tennessee whiskey.
 Leiper’s Fork uses a sweet mash fermentation process that imparts a mellow character, which is evident in the tasting.

 Check out their special events that range from wine pairing dinners and concerts to cigar nights and haunted tours.